msk-aye/msk-aye/README.md

 ## :wave: About Me

 Welcome!
-My name is **Sulaman** and I am a student at [The University of Queensland (UQ)](https://uq.edu.au/).
+My name is **Sulaman** and I am a Computer Science and Cyber Security graduate from [The University of Queensland (UQ)](https://uq.edu.au/).
 You can see my professional experience on my LinkedIn.

-I am currently in my final year of university studying Bachelor of Computer Science and Masters of Cybersecurity.

-Feel free to check out all my repositories to see what I have been getting up to during my years at university.
+Feel free to check out all my repositories to check what I am working on and past projects.

 ---